Nikah halala: Islamic law

-There are hadith indicating that entering a tahleel marriage with the intention of divorcing so that the original spouses can remarry is forbidden (haraam).
-Abu Dawood and Ibn Majah reported that both the first husband (muhallil) and the temporary husband (muhallil lahu) were cursed by God, and Ibn Majah calls the temporary husband "a borrowed billy-goat".
+There are hadith indicating that entering a tahleel marriage with the intention of divorcing so that the original spouses can remarry is forbidden (haraam) in Islam.
+Hadith in Abu Dawood and Ibn Majah reported that both the first husband (muhallil) and the temporary husband (muhallil lahu) were cursed by God, and Ibn Majah calls the temporary husband "a borrowed billy-goat."
 Al-Hakim Nishapuri adds that marriage should be based on genuine intentions, and that in the time of Muhammad, tahleel spouses would have been considered adulterers.

 UK

 A BBC report found that halala is practised in certain Pakistani Muslim communities in the UK.
 The report uncovered many instances where women were socially and sexually exploited by local religious figures.

 India

 Petitions have been filed by a few Muslim women and rights organisations in the Supreme Court of India against nikah halala.
 Bharatiya Muslim Mahila Andolan (BMMA) is one such petitioner.
 BMMA is a national movement of Muslim women in India.
 In March 2018, the Supreme Court issued notice to the Indian government on the issue of nikah halala and polygamy.
 The Indian government made its stand clear in favor of criminalizing the practice of nikah halala in apex court.

 The Supreme Court of India will hear the petition against nikah halala and polygamy in Muslim communities from July 20, 2018.
-On September 13, 2018, a Muslim woman named Shabnam Rani was attacked with acid.
-She was one of the petitioners against the practice of nikah halala.
-Islamic radicals are the main suspects.
-On September 18, 2018 the Supreme Court asked the government to provide adequate security to the victim.
+On September 13, 2018, a Muslim woman named Shabnam Rani was attacked with acid, she was one of the petitioners against the practice of nikah halala.
+Islamic radicals were the main suspects On September 18, 2018 the Supreme Court asked the government to provide adequate security to the victim.

-The All India Muslim Personal Law Board is against the outlawing of Nikah Halala, though it feels that its use should be discouraged and restricted to the "rarest of rare situations".
+The All India Muslim Personal Law Board is against the outlawing of Nikah Halala, though it feels that its use should be discouraged and restricted to the "rarest of rare situations."

 Supreme Court lawyer and BJP leader, Ashwini Upadhyay filed a writ petition in the Supreme Court of India against Nikah Halala and polygamy as violations of fundamental right to life and liberty.